AlexAltea/blog/posts/2013-03-30-virtualdj-73-buffer-overflow.md

-﻿---
+---
 layout: post
 date: 2013-03-30 00:00:00 UTC
 title: VirtualDJ Pro/Home 7.3: Buffer Overflow
 ---

 I have found a buffer overflow vulnerability in [VirtualDJ Pro 7.3 and VirtualDJ Home 7.3](http://www.virtualdj.com/) and possibly previous versions of this software.
 When the user enters a folder, VirtualDJ tries to retrieve all information from the ID3 tags of MP3 files inside such as _Title_, _Album_, and _Artist_ and stores it in a buffer.
-After that, a second buffer of length 4096 is allocated in the stack and only the characters A-Z from the first buffer will be copied to it.
+After that, a second buffer of length 4096 is allocated in the stack and only the characters `[A-Z]` from the first buffer will be copied to it.
 According to the ID3 v2.x standard, these tags can have a length greater than 4096; therefore it is possible to produce a buffer overflow in this second buffer.
 At the time when the buffer overflow happens and the program reaches the `retn` instruction, the `edi` register points to the first buffer.

 We cannot assign the `eip` the address of the first buffer directly since it contains characters which are not in range A-Z. However if we take into account the previous information, we can do this indirectly: We write in the bytes 4100:4104 of the title `"FSFD"`.
 After the buffer overflows occurs we get `eip == 0×44465346 == "FSFD"`.
 At this address (inside _urlmon.dll_) we find a `call edi` instruction and so the bytes in the first buffer will be executed.
 Now we face another problem.
 VirtualDJ has inserted a 0xC3 byte (`retn`) before each non-printable ASCII character in the first buffer and we cannot execute the shellcode directly.
 We can solve this by pushing into the stack the bytes of the shellcode using only printable ASCII characters.
 Let me explain: